 “Project” means the multi-family housing described in the Application.

+“Project Report” means the audited financial report (AFR), the annual project budget or the Tax Credit Certification as may be required for each LIHTC Project.

 “Qualified Allocation Plan” or “Plan” means the plan for allocating and administering the Credit adopted by the housing credit agency pursuant Section 42(m)(1)(B) of the Code.

 “Qualified Basis” has the same meaning as set forth in Section 42(c)(1) of the Code.